 AR Level 6.1 For girls in grades 3-6

 Even though the Dear Dumb Diary series looks like it has a high reading level, it is worth taking a look because the short length (they’re only around 130 pages), the frequent drawings and the conversational style make them feel much easier for reluctant readers to read.

 The author, Jim Benton, plays the story for laughs, and has created his main character, Jamie Kelly, as a girl who is a bit of a drama queen with strong emotions and definite opinions on everything.
 As the publisher’s blurb says “She's cool (sometimes), nice (mostly), and funny (always).”
 (Some parents object to her personality, but you’ll want to gauge it for yourself.
 Take a look at the video below to get a feel for the series.)
-The first book, d, sets the tone.
-Let's Pretend This Never Happene
+The first book, Let's Pretend This Never Happened, sets the tone.